rusac/math/README.md

 - [Cadaeic Cadenza - Writing poetry where each word-length denotes successive digits of pi](http://www.cadaeic.net/cadenza.htm)

+### Movies - Special Effects

+- [3D Modelling Techniques Worthy of an Oscar](https://news.artsci.utoronto.ca/all-news/our-community/oscar-goes-u-t-educated-graphics-whiz/) - *"Some of his early research focused on how to realistically depict “gaseous natural phenomena” like curling wisps of smoke, mist over a field or car exhaust while they react to a “turbulent field” like wind.
+His graphics, like a steaming cup of coffee, look simple in hindsight, but were anything but in the early 1990s....
+His work on fast fluid flow computation in particular introduced techniques that were a breakthrough in visual fluid simulation and has deeply influenced dozens of researchers over the past 20 years."*

 ### Networks - Social and Political Connections

 - [Networks, Crowds, and Markets: Reasoning about a Highly Connected World (David Easley and Jon Kleinberg, CUP, 2010.](https://www.cs.cornell.edu/home/kleinber/networks-book/networks-book-ch05.pdf) - The author writes: *"Here we describe a rich part of social network theory that involves taking a network and annotating its links (i.e., its edges) with positive and negative signs.
 Positive links represent friendship while negative links represent antagonism, and an important problem in the study of social networks is to understand the tension between these two forces.."*